DPO Gujrat Holds Open Court - UrduPoint

 DPO Gujrat Holds Open Court

-GUJRAT, (UrduPoint / Pakistan Point News - 6th Aug, 2025) District Police Officer (DPO) Gujrat Meher Muhammad Riaz held an open court in the jurisdiction of Police Station Kakrali to hear public complaints and ensure their timely redress.
+GUJRAT, (UrduPoint / Pakistan Point News - 13th Aug, 2025) District Police Officer (DPO) Gujrat Rana Umar Farooq organised an open court at the DPO Complex to hear and address public grievances.

-A large number of citizens participated and apprised the DPO of their issues.
+A large number of citizens attended to present complaints regarding policing, law and order, and other related matters.

-The DPO listened to each complainant individually and issued on-the-spot directions to the concerned officers for immediate resolution.
+The DPO heard each complainant individually and issued on-the-spot instructions to relevant officers for prompt action.

-The initiative aimed to improve community engagement and enhance police service delivery.
+He reiterated the police department’s commitment to resolving issues swiftly and ensuring justice for all.

 Recent Stories